-4.7.
-Research collaboration
+3.7 Research collaboration

 The research plan, including the research design, the questionnaire and the sampling plan, was developed by Gothenburg University (GU).
 GU, Molde University College (Molde), and the University of the AEGEAN (AEGEAN), following the research plan, collected the questionnaire data in their respective countries and coded the data into Excel files.
 GU made the statistical analyses.
-The paper was written in a collaborative effort between the partners.

-5. Image dimensions and their interpretations: main target populations
+4 Image dimensions and their interpretations: main target populations

-5.1.
-All pupils
+4.1 All pupils

 Table 1 shows all the dimensions that were extracted and identified in three separate factor analyses, one for each country.
 A good discussion about criteria for the number of factors to extract can be found in Hair et al. (1995, p.337).
-Considering their five criteria in the light of our aim of making comparisons between countries and groups of pupils results in a decision to extract seven factors.
+Considering their five criteria and our aim of making comparisons between countries and groups of pupils result in a decision to extract seven factors.
 They are identified for each country as shown in Table 2.
 The interpretations of the dimensions are based on items in the questionnaire that load significantly on the respective dimensions.
 These items function as a sample of manifest markers for the latent concepts, the image dimensions.
 The markers are used for interpreting and naming the dimensions.
 The letters S, N, and G in brackets behind the markers in Table 1 denote countries for which the markers load significantly on the dimensions (the factors).
 Technical details of the analyses are shown in Appendix 2.